kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Application Native-Friendliness Is the Intersection of Dependencies
+## Application Native-Friendliness Is the Intersection of Dependencies { #application-native-friendliness }

 A better model is: